Stonebridge Press

 Stonebridge Press, Inc. is a privately held newspaper company based in Southbridge, Massachusetts.
 It was formed October 27, 1995, to operate the newspapers acquired through the purchase of a various newspapers.

-In addition to its Massachusetts operations, the company owns the Salmon Press group of weekly newspapers of New Hampshire and also publishes four weekly newspapers in Northeast Connecticut under the name Villager Newspapers.
-In total, Stonebridge Press, Inc. publishes 23 newspapers reaching over 200,000 households in Massachusetts, Connecticut, and New Hampshire.
-The company also publishes niche publications, specialty guides, special sections, and websites.
-All Stonebridge and Salmon products are also available online.
+In addition to its Massachusetts operations, the company owns the Salmon Press group of weekly newspapers of New Hampshire and also publishes four weekly newspapers in Northeastern Connecticut under the name Villager Newspapers.
+In total, Stonebridge Press, Inc. publishes 23 newspapers reaching households in Massachusetts, Connecticut, and New Hampshire.
+The company also publishes niche publications, including "Summer Guide" and "Winter Guide."
+All Stonebridge Press and Salmon Press products are also available online.

 Stonebridge Press is headquartered at the historic Southbridge News building, 25 Elm Street, Southbridge.